trainart/linux2/2-3-2-Boot-process.md

 which contains the hashed GRUB bootloader password.
 This utility only supports configurations where there is a single root user.

+To remove GRUB password-protect from boot menu, simply delete the file `/boot/grub2/user.cfg`

 #### Manage the Boot Process (GRUB2)
 GRUB 2 reads its configuration from the /boot/grub2/grub.cfg file on traditional BIOS-based machines and from the /boot/efi/EFI/redhat/grub.cfg file on UEFI machines.